brightspot/react-examples/restification/README.md

    {"data":{"brightspot_example_restification_MemberSave":{"displayName":"TestUser","firstName":"TestFirstName","lastName":"TestSurname","email":"test@test.com","phoneNumber":1.112223333E9}}}
    ```

-You will now see that user is added by either navigating to Brightspot and see that **Member (REST)** content with the data just sent has been created or by navigating to [http://localhost/members-api/all-members](http://localhost/members-api/all-members) and see the object: ` {"displayName":"TestUser"}` has been added to the array of members.
+You will now see that user is added in one of two ways:

+1. By navigating to Brightspot and verifying that **Member (REST)** content with the data just sent has been created.
+2. By navigating to [http://localhost/members-api/all-members](http://localhost/members-api/all-members) and verifying that the object: ` {"displayName":"TestUser"}` has been added to the array of members.

 ## Try it yourself

 ## Troubleshooting

-If your REST endpoint is displaying 'INVALID CREDENTIALS'.
-Be sure that your REST Mapping's **Access** is changed to **Anyone** rather than **inherit**.
+If your REST endpoint is displaying 'INVALID CREDENTIALS', then ensure that your REST Mapping's **Access** is changed to **Anyone** rather than **inherit**.

 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the repository README for assistance.